Do you know what day it is?

 Bring a cheat sheet

 Fact: You can bring your phone, notes, whatever in with you to vote!
 It’s not a test––if you don’t know certain candidates on the ballot and what they stand for, you can do a quick google search!
 You don’t HAVE to be educated on every single person you’re voting for––and don’t feel bad if you aren’t, because that’s the norm!
-That’s why I love Vote411–it lets you research and add candidates to your ballot so you have an easy list to reference when you walk into the voting booth!
+That’s why I love Vote411–it lets you research and add candidates to your ballot.
+So you have an easy list to reference when you walk into the voting booth!

-Know what you need to bring
+Know what you need to bring with you

 What you need to bring with you to vote may vary by state, and differ based on whether or not you’re already registered––as many states let you register AND vote same-day.

 A quick google search will lead you to the right place, or you can check out this Vote411 page.
 For Illinois, you can see IL registration requirements here.
 If you’re already registered, you don’t need to bring anything with you to vote in Illinois–just yourself!

 Know your voting rights